 This course will examine the parallels of anthropological works and resulting government policies in the late-19th and 20th centuries as they relate to the genre of Native Americans film, both popular and ethnographic works.
 In addition, an extensive regional and historical literature review will complement the possible films.
 Lecture 3 (Fa/sp/su).

 We see others as we imagine them to be, in terms of our values, not as they see themselves.
 This course examines ways in which we understand and represent the reality of others through visual media, across the boundaries of culture, gender, and race.
 It considers how and why visual media can be used to represent or to distort the world around us.
 Pictorial media, in particular ethnographic film and photography, are analyzed to document the ways in which indigenous and native peoples in different parts of the world have been represented and imagined by anthropologists and western popular culture.
+Lecture 3 (Fall, Spring).

 This course familiarizes students with a number of different critical approaches to film as a narrative and representational art.
 The course introduces students to the language as well as analytical and critical methodologies of film theory and criticism from early formalist approaches to contemporary considerations of technologies and ideologies alike.
 Students will be introduced to a selection of these approaches and be asked to apply them to a variety of films selected by the instructor.
 Additional screening time is recommended.
 (Prerequisites: Completion of First Year Writing (FYW) requirement is required prior to enrolling in this class.)
 Lecture 3 (Spring).

 This introductory survey course examines the history, aesthetics and style of Japanese animation or anime.
 The course provides a vocabulary for the analysis of anime as well as the critical and analytical skills for interpreting anime as an art form.
 This course will develop students' skills in viewing, analyzing, interpreting and evaluating the art of anime.
 Students will learn to analyze important series and films, and connect anime with contemporary and historical trends in Japan.
 Emphasis will be placed on the analysis of works by major directors and studios including: Tezuka, Sugii, Miyazaki, Oshii, Kon, Takahata, Shinkai, Watanabe, Studio Ghibli, Studio 4C, and Madhouse.
 Background knowledge of animation, film or anime is helpful but no specific knowledge is required or expected.
+Lecture 3 (Fall).

 American Film Since the Sixties

 This course examines the history and aesthetics of the motion picture in the United States since the late 1960s, when the classical studio era ended.
 Emphasis will be placed on the analysis of both the work of major American filmmakers and the evolution of major American film genres between 1967 and 2001.
 Among the filmmakers to be studied are Kazan, Cassavetes, Penn, Coppola, Scorsese, Spielberg, Allen, Seidelman, Lee, Burton, Altman, Tarantino, Coen, and Lynch.
 The course will consider the evolution of such traditional Hollywood genres as the gangster film, the romantic comedy, and the Hollywood movie, study the development of new, blended genres, investigate the rise of the blockbuster, explore the rise of the Independents, and follow the aesthetic changes that occurred since the 1967.
 The films will be studied within the context of contemporary cultural and political events, and will be discussed from several viewpoints, including aesthetic, technical, social, and economic.
 The ways in which gender, race, and class are constructed through the movies will also be a major focus of study.
+Lecture 3 (Spring).

-Deaf Art and Cinema
+Deaf Art & Cinema

 Students will examine the context in which specific cultural groups have chosen to create works about their experiences.
 They will go on to explore a wide range of artistic works representing the Deaf experience in visual arts and cinema.
 Students will be expected to analyze works in terms of cultural symbols and themes.
 Attention will be given to historical context (personal and collective) that has helped to shape many of these works, motifs, and messages.
 Students will write and present in-depth papers examining specific works and artists/filmmakers.
 In addition, students will be expected to create an original artwork and a collaborative short film.
+Lecture 3 (Fall, Spring).